Dheerajkulariya/Directify-AI-Resume-Analysis-App/README.md

-Objective - The aim of this project is to analyze the candidate's resume based on their resume give some matching scores and suggest some courses
+Objective - The aim of this project is to analyze the candidate's resume based on their resume give some matching scores and suggest some courses for required skills.